 You may be thinking it’s an impossible undertaking, but it’s not!
 And we’re here to help 🙂

 If you are building your own at-home escape room, we recommend a “treasure hunt” or scavenger hunt style game.
 You will hide a reward at the end of the scavenger hunt and lead your player(s) to it.
 Along the way, the player(s) will find clues and solve puzzles using normal household items.

-We recently created our own escape room style scavenger hunt around our headquarters.
+We recently created our own escape room-style scavenger hunt around our headquarters.
 We locked Max’s, our Marketing Manager, phone in a box and sent him on an epic search to find a key.
-Through his epic journey he had to fire a bow and arrow, talk to a robot and open what appeared to be a sealed bag of chips.
-In the end, he was re-united with his phone.
+Throughout his epic journey, he had to fire a bow and arrow, talk to a robot and open what appeared to be a sealed bag of chips.
+In the end, he was reunited with his phone.
 Watch the full video here.

 P.s.
 Don’t be intimidated by the video element or the game guide in another room, that’s not necessary at all.

 Below are a few household items you can include in your scavenger hunt along with an idea for how to build a clue around that item.
 You can build your whole game around these clues or add your own!
 We will give you some ideas as to how to personalize the game as well.

 Learn more about other fun at-home, virtual escape room options here!

 And those are just a few examples!
 You could also use:

 - the trashcan (tape something under the lid)